Chalarangelo/30-seconds-of-interviews/questions/accessibility-aria.md

 #### Answer

-ARIA stands for "Accessible Rich Internet Applications".
-ARIA code is HTML.
-It provides additional attributes in the development of web applications to offer screen reader users more context about dynamic components, including the component's role, name, and state.
-It should only be used when an HTML element equivalent is not available or lacks full support.
-ARIA is semantic, and doesn't actually make your component dynamic.
+ARIA stands for "Accessible Rich Internet Applications", and is a technical specification created by the World Wide Web Consortium (W3C).
+Better known as WAI-ARIA, it provides additional HTML attributes in the development of web applications to offer people who use assistive technologies (AT) a more robust and interoperable experience with dynamic components.
+By providing the component's role, name, and state, AT users can better understand how to interact with the component.
+WAI-ARIA should only be used when an HTML element equivalent is not available or lacks full browser or AT support.
+WAI-ARIA's semantic markup coupled with JavaScript works to provide an understandable and interactive experience for people who use AT.

 An example using ARIA: